kmg0157/drowsy_detection_binary/README.md

 This project is to classify images into drowsiness and normal condition.

-I participated in the project 'Development of intention recognition intelligent technology based on user multi-data for non-face-to-face devices' conducted by ETRI.

 The ones used for image preprocessing are haar cascade and mediapipe.

 WideResnet tried to create a more accurate classification model by expanding the range of models.